 |My kind of "winter blues"!|

 The truth is, times and tastebuds change.
 What used to be fashionable or fun or even a foodie's dream shifts with time - at least, until we're reminded of why we loved it in the first place.
-These breakfasts aren't just memorable either; they're quick and can be personalized to every pair of taste buds.
+Eating quinoa flakes for breakfasts isn't just tasty either; these quinoa flakes recipes are also quick and can be personalized to every pair of taste buds.

 Eating a creamy, cozy, secretly healthy breakfast has never been easier.